China stocks end firmer, resource firms leap on robust profit expectations

-SHANGHAI, July 6 China stocks inched up on Thursday, helped by strong gains in resource firms on expectations of robust mid-year earnings.
+SHANGHAI, July 6 (Reuters) - China stocks inched up on Thursday, helped by strong gains in resource firms on expectations of robust mid-year earnings.

 The blue-chip CSI300 index was unchanged at 3,660.10, while the Shanghai Composite Index added 0.2 percent to 3,212.44 points.